-PHP allows to define type declarations for parameters, return values, and properties.
+PHP allows defining type declarations for parameters, return values, and properties.
 Since PHP 8.1, we can use never

 or exit